gd-programming/gd.docs-v2/docs/endpoints/level/getGJLevels21.md

 - `levels` is a list of [Level Objects](#) separated by `|`
 - `creators` is a list of creators separated by `|`, each in the format `userID:username:accountID`
 - `songs` is a list of [Song Objects](#) separated by `~:~`
-- `page info` is in the format `pages:index:count` where:
+- `page info` is in the format `total:offset:amount` where:
-    - `pages` - total number of pages
+    - `total` - total number of levels for the query
-    - `index` - current page
+    - `offset` - offset from which the current page starts
-    - `count` - number of elements in the current page
+    - `amount` - number of levels per page (always 10 for the gd servers)
 - `hash` is a hash of every level, see [Hashes](#)
 <!-- should the hash be explained here or on its own page like how the old docs had a page for CHK -->